 It’s O.K.
 To Get Help

 A client once told me that having an advisor felt like having a personal counselor, which agreeably it should.
 There are a lot of events that will happen throughout life – some good, some bad, some expected and others unexpected that will derail your plans and at times your peace of mind.
 There is one thing that I always guarantee investors: the market will go up, it will go down and back up again and it will usually happen at the most inconvenient times.
+A financial advisor is a great way to prioritize financial self-care.

 As an investor, you must know where you are comfortable with investing and set up a strategy based on your appetite for risk.
 There is no one size fits all.
 What worked for your parents may not work for you and vice versa because your needs and time horizons are different.
 Likewise, what is appropriate when you are younger may not be suitable in your advanced years.
 Having a customized financial plan that grows with your situation is important in helping navigate the twists and turns that will arise and life comes at you and there is no shame in getting help with something that impacts literally everything in life.